 Medicare does not cover couples therapy.
 It does not matter if you see a counsellor or a psychologist there are no Medicare rebates available for couples counselling.

 Individual therapy provided by a counsellor is not covered by Medicare and as such there are no reporting requirements and the details of your attendance are not passed on to Medicare or any other government departments or insurance companies.
-There are a small number of private health companies that offer rebates for counselling however Kate is not registered for rebates with any specific agencies.
+There are a small number of private health companies that offer rebates for counselling.
 You will need to check with your private health company to see what they cover and what they require of the counsellor you see.

 Most people attend counselling weekly or fortnightly when they first commence.
 The frequency of sessions is dependent on your time and financial constraints however having said that it is important to understand that people who attend counselling regularly and create momentum in the progress towards change tend to have better outcomes in therapy than those that attend sporadically.

 As for how long you will need to attend, that is up to you.
 If you feel you have achieved all you can from the sessions you are probably ready to stop regular sessions.
 That being said you always have the option for check-ins every now and again.